 Causes of Anxiety Slurred Speech

-Slurred speech without alcohol is linked to a variety of scary diseases, including:
+Slurred speech without alcohol is linked to a variety of diagnoses that are cause for concern, including:

 - Multiple Sclerosis